cost-optimised-cloud 5 min read

 The policy: deny creation of VM SKUs above a defined cost threshold without an explicit approval tag on the resource.

 The built-in Azure Policy definitions for this — “Not allowed resource types” and “Allowed virtual machine size SKUs” — are blunt instruments.
-An allowlist of permitted SKUs means you must maintain the list as new SKU families are released, and a single blocklist covers everything regardless of context.
+An allowlist of permitted SKUs means you must maintain the list as new SKU families are released.
 A tag-based approach is more operationally sustainable.

 Assign this at the subscription level with exemptions for specific resource groups that legitimately house high-memory production workloads.
 Exempting at the resource group level rather than the subscription level keeps the policy meaningful for the 90% of resource groups where expensive SKUs are genuinely unexpected.